Golden Nuggets Found in the Bible Book of Numbers

 1) Everything should be carried out precisely as God says.
 Don’t add your own spin to it.
 He has a reason for everything.
 Just because you don’t know the WHY, doesn’t mean you shouldn’t do it.
-Be confident that He knows WHY!
+It may not make sense, but be confident He knows WHY!

 Num 20: To provide water to a thirsty Israel, Moses was told to speak to a rock and it would gush out water to glorify God.
-Instead in anger against the people, he hit it with a stick, glorifying himself.
-God wouldn’t allow him to enter the Promised Land.
+Instead in anger against the people, Moses hit it with a stick, glorifying himself.
+Result?
+Moses was not allowed to enter the Promised Land.

 2) God chose Moses, the most humble man on the earth, as leader.
-He was not a braggart (Num 12:3).
 Most leaders in the world are arrogant, thinking of themselves as great.
+But Moses was not a braggart (Num 12:3).
 God is not looking for great but obedient and humble!
 Want to lead?
 God will exalt you when you’re ready.

-Why is a perfect gift so important?
-Because there was so much sin in the world, there wasn’t enough animal blood to wash away all the sin.
 So, God gave Jesus as a perfect blood sacrifice for all sin – once and for all time!
-God’s sacrifice had to be much better than anything man could do, so He gave His only Son.
+No longer was it necessary to offer blood sacrifices for removal of sin.
+God’s sacrifice had to be much better than anything man could do, so He gave the Perfect Sacrifice – His only Son for everyone’s including yours and my sin.
 Your job is to accept the free gift!

-5) Rebellion against Moses and God were by those closest to them: Moses’ brother, Aaron, and sister, Miriam, (Num 12); and those inside the priesthood (Levites) and leaders of the people (Num 16).
-If you don’t like what’s going on in your church, it is suggested that you obey or leave.
+5) Rebellion against Moses and God were by those closest to them.
+They were Moses’ brother, Aaron, and sister, Miriam, (Num 12); and those inside the priesthood (Levites) and leaders of the people (Num 16).
+Therefore, if you don’t like what’s going on in your church, it is suggested – obey or leave.
 Note: Rebellion is as the sin of witchcraft (I Sam 15:23).
 While 8 tribes increased in number, the tribe of Simeon lost 63% of their men as a result of rebellion.

-6) It’s God’s job not yours to oversee what ministers do with offerings.
+6) It’s God’s job – not yours to oversee what ministers do with your offerings.
 It’s your job to present clean offerings to God.
 If you think you are paying too much, remember, you gift is going to God!
+(If you suspect your offerings are not being used appropriately, you certainly should withhold it and give it to a better ministry.)

 7) Don’t forget God’s miracles in your life!
-The Israelites forgot how God parted the Red Sea; how He liberated them from slavery in Egypt with 10 incredible miracles; how He got water from a rock; how He fed them everyday for 40 years; how he healed them of plagues and poisonous snakes.
-Keep counting your blessings while you are in the midst of problems.
-You can count on Him!
+The Israelites quickly forgot how God parted the Red Sea; how He liberated them from slavery in Egypt with 10 incredible miracles; how He got water from a rock; how He fed them everyday for 40 years; how he healed them of plagues and poisonous snakes!
+Remember your blessings even while you are in the midst of problems.
+You can count on His deliverance!

 8) God permits you to do things, but it’s not His perfect will.
 In Num 22 King Balak sent for Balaam who asked God if he could go.
 God said NO!
 That should have been enough.
 However, Balak sent more important people to ask Balaam.
 “God, this is really important and I’ll make big money.
 Can I go?”
 The reply was, O.K.
 (But God was angered.
 He doesn’t change his mind just because your situation changes.)